-After graduating from Goldsmiths University, his focus turned to contemporary composition, an he went on to gain a post graduate degree in composition from ARU (where he lectures), and later gained a PhD in composition at the University of Sussex with Martin Butler.
+After graduating from Goldsmiths University, his focus turned to contemporary composition, an he went on to gain a post graduate degree in composition from Anglia Ruskin with Richard Hoadley, and later gained a PhD in composition at the University of Sussex with Martin Butler.
 He has had works commissioned by the SPNM and others performed by orchestras and ensembles in London and Cambridge.
 Apart from continuing as a performer, he is pursuing a number of collaborations with poets, dancers and painters.
 He has currently just worked on a series of Arts council sponsored ambient installations for the artist Jane Perryman which have toured galleries in Sweden, the US, Scotland, Wales, England and India.
 His most recent project is the Peddars Way Project, funded by the PRS Foundation Music Creators Fund.

 Kevin Flanagan is supported by PRS Foundation’s Open Fund For Music Creators